CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br>
 ***What is the gene/transcript status in the GTF/GFF3?***
 <br>
 The gene_status and transcript_status fields were removed after releases 25 and M11 because they no longer served their original purpose.
-The KNOWN status indicates that the gene has cross references to curated cDNA and/or protein resources, so it could be used to distinguish well supported annotation.
+The KNOWN status indicates that the gene has cross references to curated cDNA and/or protein resources, so it could be used to distinguish well-supported annotation.
 However, the vast majority of GENCODE genes are now supported by RefSeq cDNAs or UniProt proteins.
 In fact, releases 25 and M11 had over 96% and 99% of KNOWN genes, respectively.
 There are other fields in the GTF file that can be used to find well-supported annotation at the transcript level, such as the transcript_support_level.
 <br>
 Prior to release 25/M11 the status indicated the type of evidence supporting the annotation.
 <br>
 *KNOWN:*<br>
-Identical to known cDNAs or proteins from the same species and has an entry in species specific model databases: EntrezGene for human.
+Identical to known cDNAs or proteins from the same species and has an entry in species-specific model databases: EntrezGene for humans.
 <br>
 *NOVEL:*<br>
 Identical or homologous to cDNAs from the same species, or proteins from all species.